 terraform apply (after initializing the repository).
 And after Terraform provisioned the resources, I received the message below.
 That is due to the specification in the output block (in the

-However, on the AWS console, I found the two EC2 instances were still initializing.
-That is because Terraform does not manage the state of the EC2 instance after it provisions them and the control passes over to the user data file.
+However, on the AWS console, I found the two Amazon EC2 instances were still initializing.
+That is because Terraform does not manage the state of the Amazon EC2 instance after it provisions them, and the control passes over to the user data file.
 Stated differently, Terraform does not track whether the user data script was successful or not.
 However, I was confident that the user-data file I provided was correct (I’d run this code more than a few dozen times in the past).
 Therefore, I waited for the instances to pass the status checks before I tried to access the public DNS that Terraform provided.

-Since I did not install a certificate on the EC2 instances, HTTPS was not going to work, and I tried the HTTP URL, which was HTTP://$(the public DNS provided in the output)
+Since I did not install a certificate on the Amazon EC2 instances, HTTPS was not going to work, and I tried the HTTP URL, which was HTTP://$(the public DNS provided in the output)